ianrae/fieldcopy/README.md

 The first string can also be a value to be copied to the destination field name.
 This is used to populate the destination object with specific values

 Here we assign an enum value of Color.RED to the destination field *favoriteColor*.
+Note the use of single quotes as a string delimiter.
+You can use single or double quotes for string value, but single quotes are simpler within JSON.

 ```json
 "fields": [
    "'RED' -> favoriteColor",